dsgrid/dsgrid/emr/README.md

 ```

 ### Shutting down

-If you are not working in the default Jupyter dsgrid_notebooks folder you might want to save your work back to your local machine before shutting the cluster down.
+When shutting down the cluster, the `dir_to_sync` folder gets copied back to your local machine.

-To shut the cluster down, simply Ctrl+C out of the local python process you used to start the cluster.
+To shut the cluster down, simply Ctrl+C out of the local python process you used to start the cluster and follow the prompts.
 You will see stdout like:
 ```
 Caught Ctrl+C, shutting down tunnel, please wait Copying notebooks back to local machine: /home/ehale/dsgrid/dsgrid/notebooks...
 Terminate cluster [y/n]? y
 Terminating cluster j-2Y17R69QY2BKZ
+Delete S3 scratch directory: <S3_PATH> : [y/n]? y
+Deleting S3 scratch directory...
 ```

-You can also see what instances you have running (and manually shut them down, if so desired, but doing it this way will not preserve any changes made to the notebooks) by going to the [EC2 management](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Home) page of the AWS console.
-The EC2 instances will also shut down automatically after 1 hour of idle time.
+You can also see what instances you have running (and manually shut them down, if so desired, but doing it this way will not preserve any changes made to `dir_to_sync`) by going to the [EC2 management](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Home) page of the AWS console.
+The cluster will also shut down after the `idle_time_out` is reached.